-- (1) Any per share amounts prior to June 1, 2015 in the table above have been calculated using former FirstService Corporation's share balances and the terms of the June 1, 2015 spin-off.
-There are differences in accounting policies in 2019 with respect to the new lease standard (ASC 842) and in 2018 with respect to ASC 606 Revenue from contracts with customers. - (2) On May 2019, we effected an amendment to our articles that eliminated the multiple voting shares and the "blank cheque" preference shares as part of the authorized capital of FirstService, and re-classified our subordinate voting shares as common shares.
+Note: In May 2019, we effected an amendment to our articles that eliminated the multiple voting shares and the "blank cheque" preference shares as part of the authorized capital of FirstService, and re-classified our subordinate voting shares as common shares.
 The information in the table provided prior to May 10, 2019 relates to the subordinate voting shares and multiple voting shares of FirstService.

-Results of operations - fourth quarter ended December 31, 2019
+Results of operations - fourth quarter ended December 31, 2020

-Consolidated operating results for the fourth quarter ended December 31, 2019 were up significantly relative to the results experienced in the comparable prior year quarter, driven by strong top-line growth at our FirstService Brands segment and improved margins at our FirstService Residential operations.
+Consolidated operating results for the fourth quarter ended December 31, 2020 were up significantly relative to the results experienced in the comparable prior year quarter, driven by strong top-line growth at our FirstService Brands segment and improved margins at our FirstService Residential operations.

-FirstService Residential revenues increased 11%, with Adjusted EBITDA increasing 15% and operating earnings increasing 15% in the fourth quarter ended December 31, 2019 versus the prior year quarter.
-Performance was primarily driven by 7% organic growth as a result of new contract wins across our markets and strong ancillary services growth.
+FirstService Residential revenues increased 4%, with Adjusted EBITDA increasing 19% and operating earnings increasing 20% in the fourth quarter ended December 31, 2020 versus the prior year quarter.
+Performance was driven by 4% organic growth, and was bolstered by strong ancillary services growth, particularly from robust home resales across North America and increased maintenance and project management activity in certain markets.